 Work continued.
-Just as a Celtic lap harp has one place in society and a pedal-actuated concert harp has another, instrument designers saw an opportunity in the world of zhengs.
+Just as a Celtic lap harp has one place in society and a pedal-actuated concert harp has another, instrument designers saw an opportunity to create zhengs for different roles.
 Perhaps the advantages of mechanical modulation could justify additional weight and complexity.
 And so were made:

 Worthy of its own mini-timeline is the pedal-modulate zheng.
 Inspired by western concert harps, zheng makers attempted to add the harp's range and techniques to the humble zheng.
 Pedal-zhengs stood on special pedestals instead of stands.
 Mechanisms hidden in the pedestal and head of the zheng would change the tension on the strings, shifting their pitch.
 This sped up the process of adjusting the zheng's tuning, and models with increased string counts and diatonic tunings were created to emphasize those gains.
 Unfortunately, the tuning mechanism would shift the movable bridges overtime, ultimately requiring a laborious re-tuning process.
 Here are some examples:

 Finally, here are a few zheng found in museums that predate our modern times.